- What countries share similar public holidays? Why?

 Tradition: Santa's spooky helper

 As a part of celebrations in Germany as well as Austria and some parts of Switzerland, St Nikolaus (the saint on whom many countries base Santa Claus) is accompanied by a scary devil-like character as a warning to children no to be bad.
-In France there's a similar figure called La Pere Fouettard.
+In

 3. Italy